olitech1010/rayvalley-html-css-js-project-tut/README.md

 ## Introduction

-Welcome to the Olives Technologies web development tutorial!
+Welcome to the Ray Valley Farms web development tutorial!
 This project is designed to teach beginners the fundamentals of HTML, CSS, and JavaScript through a real-world website example.

 ### What You'll Learn
 - **HTML**: Structure and semantic markup